joshbegley/nyt-latest/README.md

 **Texas After the Storm**\
-`Even as the cold has lifted and the ice has melted, the true depth of the devastation remains hidden.`\
+`Even as the cold has lifted and the ice has melted, the true depth of the devastation remains hidden.
+We look at the aftermath of the storm through the eyes of three women.`\
 https://nytimes.com/2021/03/01/podcasts/the-daily/texas-winter-storm-blackouts-electricity.html?searchResultPosition=1

 **March Vocabulary Challenge**\